topo-gps/ios-manual/en/routes/routes_plan.rst

    *The route planner with no route planned.*

-In the bottom of the screen you find an overlay with a search bar, the :ref:`current means of transportation <ss-route-plan-transportation-means>` and several buttons which you can use to control the route planner.
+In the route planner screen you can find an overlay.
+In this overlay the :ref:`transportation means button <ss-route-plan-transportation-means>` is displayed, and there are several other buttons that you can use to control the route planner.

 To zoom the map to your location, you can tap the position button in the bottom left of the overlay.

-To undo an action you have to press the ‘Undo’ button (circle with return arrow) in the planner.
+To undo an action you have to press the ‘Undo’ button (circle with return arrow) in the overlay.
 You can undo all actions in the planner until the undo button becomes light blue.

 Next to the undo button, you find the more Button (circle with points, iOS only).
 If you tap the more button a menu will appear with the following options: